 Property Management Blog

-As a landlord you have probably heard some bad tenant stories, that may lead you to believe that great tenants are hard to find.
-However, great tenants still exist, you must learn to attract them to reach your goal of optimal and consistent monthly earnings and ROI on your investment.
+As a landlord you have probably heard some bad tenant stories that may lead you to believe that great tenants are hard to find.
+However, great tenants still exist, you must learn to attract renters to reach your goal of optimal and consistent monthly rent earnings and return on your investment.

-Below are some of the effective ways you can land outstanding residents for your rental space:
+Below are some of the effective ways you can find outstanding residents to rent your space:

 Market Online

-Many entrepreneurs maximize the power of online advertising.
-Since a lot of people constantly have their mobile phones browsing social media platforms, it is easier to reach out to potential renters this way.
+Many landlords maximize the power of online advertising.
+Since a lot of people constantly have their mobile phones browsing social media platforms, it is easier to reach prospective tenants this way.

-Use plenty of property listing sites to broaden your market reach.
+Use plenty of rental listing sites to broaden your market reach to those looking to rent.
 Consider boosting your ad exposure to engage more prospective residents.
-Carefully choose the images you post to attract high-quality renters.
-Capture great photos and enhance the appeal of your rental unit.
+Carefully choose the images you post to attract good tenants.
+Capture great photos and enhance the appeal of your property and keep the rental property description concise.

 Advertise After Any Renovations are Completed

 If you have not finished with your rental upgrades, don’t schedule property tours yet.
-New tenants often prefer moving in right away and seeing the unit in its actual form.
+New tenants often prefer moving in right away and seeing the rental property in its actual form.
 It will be hard for them to visualize the whole room when the walls are still uncoated with paint.

 For rent sign on a lawn

-After the construction is finished, make sure that the space is in great condition to encourage renters to sign a lease right away.
+After the construction is finished, make sure that the space is in great condition before posting your rental listing to encourage prospective renters to sign a rental agreement right away.

 Perform Due Diligence

-Be thorough when screening tenants to avoid future issues.
+Be thorough when conducting tenant screening to avoid future issues.
 Verify the information they submitted and ensure that they have a steady income source.
 You can also do a credit check to ensure that they can meet the monthly rental dues.

-Additionally, consider conducting background checks to assess their rental history and criminal record.
-Contact their previous landlords to gather insights about their behavior as tenants, such as timely rent payments and property upkeep.
+Additionally, consider conducting background and credit checks to assess their rental history and criminal record.
+Contact their previous landlords to gather insights about their behavior as good tenants, such as timely rent payments, property upkeep, and eviction history.

-Thorough screening helps in making informed decisions and selecting reliable tenants who will respect your property and adhere to the lease terms.
+Thorough tenant screening helps in making informed decisions and selecting good tenants who will respect your property and adhere to the rental agreement terms.
+Keep the screening process consistent with all tenants and always comply with the Fair Housing Act.

 Be Transparent

-Disclose vital things to the renters.
-No one likes paying for hidden fees.
+As a landlord, you should disclose vital things to the tenants.
+No prospective renter likes paying for hidden fees.
 Be upfront about the inclusions and the distance of your rental to convenient places, such as shops, restaurants, schools, and transportation hubs.

-If your rental was built before 1978, you are also required under the law to fully disclose this information since your rental has a high potential for lead exposure.
+If your rental was built before 1978, as a landlord, you are also required under the law to fully disclose this information since your rental has a high potential for lead exposure.

 Act Professionally

-Strive to maintain a professional and composed appearance.
-Dressing up demonstrates that you respect your tenants and provides a sense of reliability.
+Strive to maintain a professional and composed appearance as a landlord.
+Dressing up demonstrates that you respect your renters and provides a sense of reliability.

 Two people shaking hands over a folder

-A sloppy look can make residents think that if you cannot be bothered to make an effort with your outside appearance, then perhaps you won’t be able to manage your property well.
+A sloppy look as a landlord can make tenants think that if you cannot be bothered to make an effort with your outside appearance, then perhaps you won’t be able to manage your property well and may look to rent elsewhere.

 Listen Actively